nf-core/sarek/docs/usage.md

 [Sentieon](https://www.sentieon.com/) is a commercial solution to process genomics data with high computing efficiency, fast turnaround time, exceptional high accuracy, and 100% consistency.

 In particular, Sentieon contains what may be view as speedup version of some standard GATK tools, like bwamem and haplotyper.
-Sarek now contains support for some of modules of functionality from Sentieon.
+Sarek contains support for some of modules of functionality from Sentieon.
 In order to use the Sentieon modules of Sarek, the user will need to supply the Sarek pipeline with a license for Sentieon.

 ### Setup of Sentieon license for Sarek